micro-os-plus/micro-os-plus-iii/NOTES.md

 ## Documentation

-The latest POSIX specs are available from [IEEE The Opne Group](http://pubs.opengroup.org/onlinepubs/9699919799/nframe.html).
+The latest POSIX specs are available from [IEEE The Open Group](http://pubs.opengroup.org/onlinepubs/9699919799/nframe.html).

 ## Tests

 Compile only tests, using the host toolchain:

-* TBD
+* manager - test the FileDescriptorsManager class